Vicki Hebert, BCR, M.C.

 Registered Provisional Psychologist | Certified Grief Recovery Specialist® | EMDR Clinician

-I believe it is an incredible honour to work alongside others who have experienced grief and loss.
+I believe it is an honour to work alongside others who have experienced grief and loss.
 It was the loss of my mother to cancer four years ago that changed everything that I had imagined and planned for in my life.
 My mother’s death was anticipated yet, nothing prepared me for the feelings of devastation that followed for months afterward.
 It was this journey through loss, grief, and eventual healing that led me into working with others who have experienced loss, providing compassionate and evidence-based practices in my work.

 In my spare time I enjoy spending it with my husband and two children, family, and friends.
 I love adventures to the mountains and taking walks with my dog, Moose.
 Also, mindfulness and yoga are important to my mental health, providing me with moments to find peace and gratitude in each day.

-Vicki has been certified in Mindfulness-Based Stress Reduction (MBSR) and Eye Movement Desensitization and Reprocessing (EMDR).
+Vicki has been trained in Mindfulness-Based Stress Reduction (MBSR) and Eye Movement Desensitization and Reprocessing (EMDR).
 Additional trainings include the Hakomi method, consciousness-based psychotherapy, and mindfulness.
 Vicki has also provided teaching assistance for both undergraduate and graduate studies.

 During Vicki’s internships in the Master of Counselling program with City University of Seattle, she completed an extensive internship both in private practice and at the Sexual Assault Centre, in Sherwood Park.
 Vicki provided therapy and informal assessment services to both adults and adolescents.
 Vicki provided treatment for historical and recent sexual violence, individuals in the sex trade industry, human trafficking survivors, and created and facilitated a mindful movement and expressive arts group for women who have experienced sexual violence.
 Utilizing a trauma-informed lens informs the treatment Vicki provides in the therapeutic process.